Teach a child what is wise, that is morality. Teach him what is wise and beautiful, that is religion!

 Meaning

-“Teach a child what is wise, that is morality.
-Teach him what is wise and beautiful, that is religion!” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+In the quote “Teach a child what is wise, that is morality.
+Teach him what is wise and beautiful, that is religion!,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme